TNDC2002/PEproject/documents/report.md

 The development of _SmashBruh_ Movie Renting Website requires a robust and efficient development environment to ensure the smooth creation and deployment of the platform.
 Here's an overview of the key components of the development environment:

+- **_Programming Languages:_**
-- **_Programming Languages:_** JavaScript takes center stage in the development process of the _SmashBruh_ movie renting website.
+- JavaScript takes center stage in the development process of the _SmashBruh_ movie renting website.
 As a dynamic and versatile programming language, JavaScript empowers the website with interactivity and functionality.
 It enables features like seamless search functionality, dynamic recommendations, interactive elements, and smooth navigation.
 JavaScript's integration with backend APIs ensures efficient data retrieval and real-time updates.
-With JavaScript, in addition to HTML and CSS _SmashBruh_ delivers an immersive and user-centric movie renting experience.
-- **_Frameworks and Libraries:_** By harnessing the power of Node.js, Express.js, React, and MUI, _SmashBruh_ leverages a comprehensive and modern tech stack.
-This combination enables efficient backend operations, seamless frontend interactivity, and visually stunning user interfaces, resulting in an immersive and enjoyable movie renting experience for users.
+- **_Frameworks and Libraries:_**
+- We decided to use a combination of libaries and database to assist us in implementing the app.
+The combination or MERN stack, consists of Node.js - a premier JavaScript web server, Express.js - a Node.js web framework, React - a client-side JavaScript framework and MongoDB - a document database.
+The middle or application tier of our system is built using Express and Node.
+Express.js serves as the server-side web framework, while Node.js acts as the robust and widely adopted JavaScript server platform.
+Together, these technologies form a powerful foundation for developing and delivering web applications.
+Express provides a streamlined and efficient framework for handling web requests and managing routes, while Node enables the execution of server-side JavaScript code, allowing for scalable and high-performance server applications.
 - **_Database Management System:_** MongoDB, a popular NoSQL database management system, serves as the foundation for storing and managing data in the _SmashBruh_ movie renting website.
 MongoDB offers a flexible and scalable approach to data storage, making it ideal for handling movie information, user profiles, rental history, and other pertinent data.
 - **_Version Control System:_** With Git and GitLab, _SmashBruh_ benefits from features like branch management, version control, and the ability to roll back changes if needed.
 This combination ensures that the development team can work concurrently, seamlessly integrate new features, resolve conflicts, and track the evolution of the codebase.
 - **_Development Tools and Integrated Development Environment (IDE):_** With its intuitive interface and customizable settings, developers working on _SmashBruh_ can personalize their coding environment according to their preferences.
 VS Code provides essential tools such as syntax highlighting, code completion, and linting, ensuring clean and error-free code.
 The built-in debugger enables efficient troubleshooting and debugging, helping to identify and fix issues quickly.
 - **_Cloud Services:_** Leveraging cloud services can provide scalability, flexibility, and reliability to the website.
 Cloud platforms such as Amazon Web Services (AWS), Microsoft Azure, or Google Cloud can be utilized for hosting, storage, and managing infrastructure components.
 - **_Security Measures:_** Implementing robust security measures is vital to safeguard user data and protect against potential threats.
 This includes secure coding practices, encryption techniques, user authentication mechanisms, and adherence to industry-standard security protocols.
-- **_Continuous Integration and Deployment:_** Implementing a CI/CD (Continuous Integration/Continuous Deployment) pipeline ensures seamless integration of code changes, automated testing, and efficient deployment to staging and production environments.
+- **_Continuous Integration and Deployment:_** With the help of GitLab, our implementation of CI/CD (Continuous Integration/Continuous Deployment) pipeline ensures integration of code changes, automated testing, and efficient deployment to staging and production environments.

-By establishing a comprehensive development environment encompassing these components, _SmashBruh_ can ensure efficient development processes, high-quality code, and a scalable platform that meets the needs and expectations of movie enthusiasts.
+By establishing a comprehensive development environment encompassing these components, _SmashBruh_ can ensure efficient development processes, high-quality code, and a scalable platform that meets the needs and expectations of clients

 ## **7. User Guide**